Pop1r/Doodler/README.md

 ## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project was developed as a school assignment and is provided for educational purposes.
+This project was developed as a school assignment.